User best practices, recommended workflows, and rules of engagement.

 Outcomes: Funds Acquired Record Type

-Example: Cargill has entered into a $1Million career services sponsorship with College of Engineering and College of Agricultural and Life Sciences.
-Create two Outcomes, one for each Receiver, $500,000 for College of Engineering and $500,000 for College of Agricultural and Life Sciences.
+Example: Cargill has entered into a $1,000,000 career services sponsorship with the College of Engineering and the College of Agricultural and Life Sciences.
+Create two Outcomes, one for each receiver, $500,000 for the College of Engineering, and $500,000 for the College of Agricultural and Life Sciences.